hngi/task4_b/README.md

+# First download the dataset at http://archive.ics.uci.edu/ml/datasets/credit+approval ,the name is crx.data

-# You can run the file from you cmd using python credit_card.py
+# You can run the file from you cmd using python credit.py

-# You can also run the file on a python console
+  You can also run the file on a python console

-# __After the initial prediction, it asks if you want to check other models, you type in 'y' if you want to__
+  __After the initial prediction, it asks if you want to check other models, you type in 'y' if you want to__